39pc fall in properties to GCC nationals

 He added that the transactions of mortgage contracts that took place in the real estate registry departments during the period from January to June of this year amounted to 8,141 contracts with a monetary value of more than RO 751,735 million.

-He pointed out that the sales transactions in North Al Batinah Governorate recorded the highest percentage compared to the rest of the Sultanate governorates last month, with a total of 909 sales, followed by South Al Batinah with 651 transactions.
+He pointed out that the sales transactions in North Al Batinah governorate recorded the highest percentage compared to the rest of the governorates last month, with a total of 909 sales, followed by South Al Batinah with 651 transactions.